mHealthTechnologies/mHealthDroid/README.md

 * Rapid development of medical, health and wellbeing applications.

-* Efficient and fast communication between portable biomedical devices and portable mobile devices to gather patient data like physiological or kinematic signals.
+* Fast and efficient communication between portable biomedical devices and portable mobile devices to gather human-centered physiological and kinematic data.
 Up to now, SHIMMER biomedical devices and mobile sensors can be used as portable biomedical devices.

 * Development of applications capable of working with different portable health devices simultaneously.

 * Efficient data transfer across the framework managers.

-* Fast data storage either local or remote.
+* Fast data storage (either local or remote).

-* Visualization of any kind of data stream like patient's vital signs or kinematic data, either online or offine.
+* Visualization of any kind of data stream such as patient's vital signs or kinematic data (either online or offine).

-* Knowledge inference procured through machine learning and statistical model.
+* Knowledge inference by using machine learning and pattern recognition models.

-* Guidelines support through Audio, Video or YouTube playlists, as well as notifications procedures.
+* Multimedia guidelines and recommenders, supported through Audio, Video and YouTube playlists, as well as notification procedures.

-* Easy system control and configuration tools to manage WiFi, 3G, Bluetooth, screen brightness, making phone calls or sending text messages.
+* System control and configuration tools to manage WiFi, 3G, Bluetooth, screen brightness, make phone calls or send text messages.

-* User management through login functionality, also supporting security and privacy.
+* User data privacy and protection.

 ## Installation instructions

-Once mHealthDroid project is downloaded, it is necessary a few steps to get started.
+A few steps are required to get started:

+0. Download the project source files.

 1. Import the project to Eclipse or other IDE.